Malacdor/Real-Time-Chat-App-GRPP/README.md

 Technologies and Tools.
 The following resources will be used:
 •	Java.
 Primary programming language for back-end application development.
 •	JavaScript/HTML OR JavaFX.
 For building a browser-based user GUI.

+//ESSENTIAL
+Set index to public.
+install Node and add to project